ogiogiovictor/awesome_books/README.md

 # Awesome-Books

 In this project, I build a basic website that allows users to add/remove books from a list.
-The project used localstorage and classes with modern ES6 javascript functionality.
+The project uses localstorage and classes with modern ES6 javascript functionality.
+Its built with CSS, HTML and ES6 Javascript.
 ![image](https://user-images.githubusercontent.com/46789910/171163286-aff02714-cd0c-4db0-a53e-737e47ba7836.png)